Skip to main content

 Knightsbridge & Belgravia

-Knightsbridge & Belgravia Ward hosts a significant number of fundraising events every year, including their Annual Spring Party.
+About our area Knightsbridge & Belgravia Ward hosts a number of fundraising events every year.
 They also hold a number of smaller private events in the homes of key supporters.
-They campaign in all local and national elections.

 Marylebone